 James Matson has a passion for helping rural businesses, whether they are looking to start a new business or wanting to expand their current operation.
 He is a business advisor with expertise in many areas involved with marketing and business organization.
-Mr. Matson has more than twenty-five years marketing, developing, researching, writing, and teaching experience in management for private, government, and non-profit organizations.
+Mr. Matson has more than 25 years marketing, developing, researching, writing, and teaching experience in management for private, government, and non-profit organizations.
 He is currently the owner and lead consultant for Matson Consulting where he uses his years of national and international experience to bring his passion to life.

 In 2001, Mr. Matson created Matson Consulting to specialize in helping rural businesses in a variety of industries.
 The firm’s major project areas include feasibility studies, business plans, strategic plans, marketing strategies, grants, and proposals.